librefreester/freester/README.md

 # freester
-libre and DIY version of hitster game
+# libre and DIY version of hitster game
+There is no financial gain or commercial benefit from this project.

 INSTRUCTIONS